kholia/OSX-KVM/HighSierra/README.md

 * Create bootable Clover disk.

+  Edit `clover/config.plist.stripped.qemu` and in section set desired (supported!) screen resolution (defualt: 1024x768).

   ```
   sudo ./clover-image.sh --iso Clover-v2.4k-4380-X64.iso --cfg clover/config.plist.stripped.qemu --img Clover.qcow2
   ```

-  Instead of building your own bootable Clover disk, you may use the included `Clover.qcow2` disk image.
+  Instead of building your own bootable Clover disk, you may use the included `Clover.qcow2` disk image (with 1024x768 screen resolution).

 ### Installation

 To install macOS High Sierra, use the included `boot-macOS-HS.sh` script.

-Note: Ensure that the OVMF resolution is set to 1024x768.
-This can be done via the OVMF menu, which you can reach with a press of the ESC button during the OVMF boot logo.
+Note: Ensure that the OVMF resolution is set equal to resolution set in your `Clover.qcow2` file (default: 1024x768).
+This can be done via the OVMF menu, which you can reach with a press of the ESC button during the OVMF boot logo (before Clover boot streen appears).
 In the OVMF menu settings, set Device Manager -> OVMF Platform Configuration -> Change Preferred Resolution for Next Boot to 1024x768 .
 Commit changes and exit the OVMF menu.
 Relaunch the `boot-macOS-HS.sh` script.

 #### Installer Steps

 * After booting, the initial language selection should show up.

-* After selecting the language, fire-up the Terminal program and prepare the hard drive for installation.
+* After selecting the language select Disk Utility and erase your target disk.
+  In some cases it doesnt appar on list, then fire-up the Terminal program and prepare the hard drive for installation (but usually it should works out of the box).

   ```
   diskutil list
   diskutil eraseDisk JHFS+ macOS disk0  # adapt this according to your system
   ```

-  High Sierra's Disk Utility does not recognize unformatted disks, unless you click View > Show All Devices, quit Disk Utility, then relaunch it.
+  High Sierra's (<10.13.3) Disk Utility does not recognize unformatted disks, unless you click View > Show All Devices, quit Disk Utility, then relaunch it.

   Thanks to https://tinyapps.org/blog/mac/ and xenadu02 for this tip.